spliq/spl/doc/patterns/spl-six-layers-overview.md

 ### What Makes L4 a "Product"?

 A pattern qualifies as Product if it:
-- **Composes L3 patterns** - Combines multiple technology patterns
+- **Built from L3 patterns** - May combine one or more technology patterns
 - **Solves product use case** - Addresses a reusable product need
 - **Has clear value proposition** - What the product does and why
 - **Is technology-locked** - Uses specific tech stack
 - **Prepares for solutions** - Foundation for L5 deployments

-### Examples of Products

-**Frameworks**
-- `chatbot-framework/react-django` - Complete chatbot platform
-- `robot-controller/ros-python` - Robot control framework
-- `ar-assistant-framework/unity-dotnet` - AR assistant platform

-**Libraries**
-- `validation-library/fastapi` - Reusable validation components
-- `sensor-fusion-library/ros` - Multi-sensor integration
-- `translation-layer/graphql-rest` - API translation library

-**Components**
-- `auth-component/react-oauth` - Authentication component
-- `motor-driver/arduino-stepper` - Motor control component
+### Product Pattern Composition

+Products compose technology patterns into reusable frameworks, libraries, and components that can be deployed across multiple solutions.
+They provide standardized interfaces and proven implementations for common product needs.

 **📖 Learn More:** [What are Products?](./what-are-l4-products.md)